Port Moresby: Climate

 The wet season starts in December and ends in May; the dry season covers the remaining six months.
-This is due to the south easterly trade winds running parallel to the coast, and the city being surrounded by high mountains.
+This is due to the south-easterly trade winds running parallel to the coast, and the city being surrounded by high mountains.
 The average high temperatures range from 28 to 32 C depending on time of year, while the average low temperature shows very little seasonal variation, hovering around the 23 °C mark.
 It tends to be slightly cooler in the city during the dry season.

 District, LLGs and suburbs

 Port Moresby is the single district of the National Capital District, which contains three Local Level Government (LLG) areas.
 For census purposes, the LLG areas are subdivided into wards and those into census units.

 The National Capital District machinery of government also incorporates the Motu Koita Assembly, established by an act of parliament to represent the traditional landowners of Port Moresby, the Motu and Koitabu people.
 The Assembly governs the traditional lands and inhabitants of the ten recognised villages, and is the only entity of its kind in Papua New Guinea.
 The Chair of the Motu Koita Assembly also holds the position of Deputy Governor of the National Capital District.

 Port Moresby refers to both the urbanised area of the National Capital District and more specifically to the main business area, known locally as "Town".

 Since the 1990s the original town centre has ceased to have restaurants and night life, though it is very successful and prosperous-looking as an office centre.
 The affluent housing region north of downtown along and up from the coast remains so, though there are now few modest residential houses, most of which are replaced with substantial mansions and apartment buildings.

 The suburb of Boroko, once the commercial heart of Port Moresby, is very idle, with many former shopping buildings now empty; the west is full of high rises, shopping centres and affluent housing.
 Other neighbourhoods of Port Moresby include Koki, with its popular fresh produce market, Newtown, Konedobu, Kaevaga, Badili, Gabutu, Kila Kila, Matirogo, Three Mile, Kaugere, Sabama, Korobosea, Four Mile, Hohola, Hohola North, Boroko, Gordons, Gordons North, Erima, Saraga, Waigani, Morata and Gerehu.
-There are villages like Hanuabada, the largest in Papua New Guinea.